 JUUL and similar vaping devices are Electronic Nicotine Delivery Systems (ENDS).
 Also known as e-cigarettes, e-cigs, or vape pens, these devices use a heating coil to vaporize concentrated nicotine, THC, and other drugs, allowing the user to inhale an aerosol rather than smoke.

 It’s not just addiction that poses a threat to people who take up vaping.
 Many of the formulas contain chemicals like Diacetyl, which is related to popcorn lung, heavy metals including nickel and lead, cancer-causing chemicals such as herbicides and pesticides, and volatile organic compounds, just to name a few of their impurities.
-When inhaled through e-cigarette use, these chemicals are puled deep into the lungs where they can embed and, over time, create serious or fatal problems – even in people who are young and otherwise healthy.
+When inhaled through a vape pen, these chemicals are puled deep into the lungs where they can embed and, over time, create serious or fatal vaping illness – even in people who are young and otherwise healthy.
+The CDC has labeled this new group of diseases EVALI (e-cigarette, or vaping, product use associated lung injury) as more and more serious cases crop up across the nation.

 It is important to remember that risks are heightened when e-cigs are used to vape unregulated products like THC.
 Many of the cases in the recent outbreak of lung injury associated with vaping are linked to pods or cartridges bought illegally.
 While it is generally unsafe to inhale any type of recreational drug, risks are increased when the production of those drugs have no regulatory oversight.
 Unfortunately, it is exceptionally easy to use unregulated products with JUUL and other vaping devices, further increasing risks for youth in particular.